cerovina/Lycopene-Genome/README.md

 # Lycopene-Genome
-I made a program for calculating the number of nucleotides and their ratio in a lycopene genome.
+I created a program for calculating the number of nucleotides and their ratio in a lycopene genome.